galahad-creative/idle-mmo-wiki/en/lore/notable-characters.md

 <div>

 #### Oakrum
-Oakrun, an [Oakenra](/wiki/lore/civilizations), ancient and wise, possesses a heart overflowing with kindness.
+Oakrum, an [Oakenra](/wiki/lore/civilizations), ancient and wise, possesses a heart overflowing with kindness.
 Esteemed as a member of the revered elder council, he stands apart with a vision of unity.
 While the council remains divided, he champions the cause of fostering communication with other civilizations, driven by a profound wisdom and an unwavering belief in harmony.

 </div>
 </div>